YaLTeR/hl-capture/README.md

 hl-capture is designed to be **fast** and **convenient**.
 Video and sound are encoded with [FFMpeg](http://ffmpeg.org/) right away into any desirable format like `mp4`, `mkv` or `webm`.
 This, together with utilizing multiple threads and GPU-accelerated processing, makes hl-capture way faster than HLAE or Source's startmovie.

-## Goals
+## Features
-- High capturing speed.
-- Compatibility with TASes, including those utilizing engine restarts and RNG manipulation.
+- Fast video and sound capturing and encoding into almost any of the formats supported by FFMpeg.
+- GPU-accelerated resampling.
+- TAS compatibility out of the box, including engine restarts.

 ## Requirements
 - 32-bit FFMpeg libraries.
 - 32-bit SDL2.
 - 32-bit OpenCL.

+## Goals
+- High capturing speed.
+- Compatibility with TASes, including those utilizing engine restarts and RNG manipulation.

 ## Building
 1. Get stable Rust, then do `rustup target add i686-unknown-linux-gnu`